bobertlo/vmd/README.md

 [descriptive text](http://www.example.com/)

-> Note: links are another example of an exception to the line wrapping rule.
+Links are another example of an exception to the line wrapping rule.
-> Links may require a text token longer than an arbitrary limit, but will
-> be treated as one token in a paragraph (i.e. they will start on a new
-> line if too long, or blended in with other tokens if they fit.)
+Links may require a text token longer than an arbitrary limit, but will be treated as one token in a paragraph (i.e. they will start on a new line if too long, or blended in with other tokens if they fit.)

 > Note: footnote link notation is not supported